-- The regime, as announced in the official legislation said it only applies to citizens of the 50 countries listed in Ordinance 256.
-In practice, it has definitely applied to the longer list of countries from Ordinance 255.
-Which is the exact same list of countries who qualify for the visa waiver program (note, the free edition of this document is from 2015, since which Jordan has also been added to the list).
+- The regime, as announced in the official legislation, only applies to citizens of the 50 countries listed in Ordinance 256.
+In practice, it has applied to the longer list of countries from Ordinance 255, which is the exact same list of countries who qualify for the visa waiver program (note, the free edition of this document is from 2015, since which Jordan has also been added to the list).

 - You must prove you have health insurance for at least 6 months.
 Local Georgian health insurance is sufficient.

-- You must undergo an 8-day quarantine (Previously 12-day) on arrival at own expense (This will be at a hotel.
+- You must undergo an 8-day quarantine (previously 12-day) on arrival at your own expense.
+(This will be at a hotel.
 Prices vary depending on where you choose to stay – you must select from the government list of approved accommodation, starting at $45 per room per night.)

 - Your passport, submitted digitally.

 - A travel partner from any country can be added to your application; they do not need to meet the income requirements.
 They must have/obtain a visa/visa waiver in order to enter.

 - Applications are typically processed within 10 business days – if additional information is requested, this will likely lengthen the process beyond 10 working days.

 Additional requirements for freelancers: